johnnynumberfive-coder/railsproof/README.md

 Generated code is not blindly accepted.

-Before an AI-generated test can be kept, RailsProof currently checks that the candidate:
+Before an AI-generated test can execute, RailsProof currently checks that the candidate:

 - is nonblank
 - parses as valid Ruby